todhm/Behavioral_Cloning/README.md

 #### The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
+* Collect more data to be used for the car to avoid collusion.
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road